 The Design:

 Mark used this opportunity to create a youth project and a couple of his youth artists joined him creating this wonderful table.
 This artwork is titled Picnic on the River Rock, that is designed by Stella Lin.
 The table captures the feeling of sitting on the riverside, celebrating and contemplating the teeming life supported by rivers and streams.
-You can find Mark’s picnic table located at Britannia Shipyards National Historic Site (number 7 on the above map).
+You can find Mark’s picnic table located at Britannia Shipyards National Historic Site.

 STEVEN LAROCCA